Jujutsu Kaisen

 color change was introduced in the D&D game.

--- The goblins are
+-- The Goblins are

 In Conclusion...

-your own Magic, your best place to start is with looking up the
+If you're determined to create your own Magic, your best place to start is with looking up the History of Magic that already exists

-the facts to fit the story you want to write.
-Add things, or subtract
+that explains why your magic works the way it does.
+Simply adjust the facts to fit the story you want to write.
+Add things, or subtract things as needed.

 Morgan Hawke